esgardner/DataScienceJobs/README.md

 **1. Where are the data science jobs (by city and company)?**

-The top 5 cities in the US for data science jobs were: Austin, Chicago, San Diego, New York, and Houston.
-The tope 5 companies in terms of most data science job postings were Apple, IBM, Amazon, Staffigo Technical Services LLC, and Facebook.
+The top five cities in the US for data science jobs were: Austin, Chicago, San Diego, New York, and Houston.
+The top five companies in terms of most data science job postings were Apple, IBM, Amazon, Staffigo Technical Services LLC, and Facebook.

 **2. Which cities have the highest salary for data scientists?**